SickBoy87/nubeplus/100-web-apps/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template deploys an Azure Web APP to an existing APP service plan
+This template deploys an Azure Web APP to an existing APP service plan on Azure